 Tip: Cashew sour cream is delicious mixed with the chili in adobo sauce.
 Trust me.

 I hope you guys give these a try!
 I don’t know what it is but eating stuffed peppers is so much more fun than just eating the stuffing with sautéed peppers!
 It also feels so perfect for Fall and may I suggest, a Halloween party?

 If you like this recipe or have any questions, leave me a comment down below.
 I respond to all comments!
 You can also pin this recipe for later and can connect with me on Instagram!

-- 1/4 cup chipotle peppers in adobo sauce (no peppers – just the sauce.
-Adjust to your spice preference) * see notes for exact version I used
+- ¼ cup chipotle peppers in adobo sauce with tomato - *adjust to your spice preference

 - 1 tablespoon tomato paste